About eButterfly

 Historic Observations

-eButterfly has included historic data from various museum collections and biodiversity institutions into the distribution and phenology features and tools.
-These data may help inform how butterflies populations and phenology have changed aglobally.
-If you have historical data, please add it to eButterfly or the Global Biodiversity Information Facility.
+eButterfly includes historic data from participant’s notebooks, various museum collections, and biodiversity institutions into the distribution and phenology features and tools.
+These data may help inform how butterflies populations and phenology have changed globally.
+If you have historical data, please add it to eButterfly, or we can help you add it to the Global Biodiversity Information Facility.

 Data Accessibility